sanaasangien11/Code_Transcriptomic-Analysis/01README.md

 Author

-Sanaa S.
+Sanaa Sangien

-License

-This project is intended for research and educational purposes.
+This project is intended for research purposes.